js-works/js-reducers/README.md

   })
 ])

-// The `when` helper is useful if you want to define
+// The `on` helper is useful if you want to define
 // reducers in an imperative way (using Immer internally).
 // Be aware the created reducer will still behave completely
 // strict functional externally - nobody will notice that